Lower School Curriculum

 Music and Band

-In grade 5, we introduce students to band instruments.
+In fourth grade, we introduce students to band instruments.
 After an evaluation process, students choose their instruments and are ready to begin their band journey.
-Participation in band is required in grade 5 (and on into grade 6 in Middle School).
+Participation in band is required in fifth grade (and on into sixth grade in Middle School).
 Students perform in two annual concerts beginning in fifth grade and participate in the annual ABC Solo and Ensemble Festival, hosted by Principia.
 These occasions provide early opportunities to develop poise and stage presence.

 IDEA LAB (STEM Integration Program)